 The southward spread of rats was halted in 1953 when they reached the relatively uninhabited Cypress Hills.
 Rats continued to spread north until 1958 when they were stopped by the uninhabited and unbroken boreal forest near Cold Lake.

 Then, as today, the seven rural municipalities bordering Saskatchewan carried the major responsibility for rat control.
 Funding, however, was in dispute; these municipalities argued that they were spending funds to protect the entire province from rats.
-Thus in 1954, Alberta Agriculture agreed to pay 50 per cent of the salary and expenses of a full-time pest control inspector for each rural municipality along the eastern border.
+Thus in 1954, Alberta Agriculture agreed to pay 50% of the salary and expenses of a full-time pest control inspector for each rural municipality along the eastern border.

 These pest control inspectors performed key tasks: